Ricwolf19/WEB-Nexus-Fandom/README.md

   <img src="img/Logo.jpeg" alt="Me Logo" width="250" height="250">
 </p>

-# NEXXUS-FANDOM Website
+# NEXUS-FANDOM Website

-Welcome to the NEXXUS-FANDOM website!
+Welcome to the NEXUS-FANDOM website!
 This immersive web platform is crafted using cutting-edge technologies such as React, TypeScript, and Tailwind CSS.
-NEXXUS-FANDOM serves as a hub for all things Marvel, video games, and the geolocations of stores in Chihuahua offering Marvel and video game-related merchandise.
+NEXUS-FANDOM serves as a hub for all things Marvel, video games, and the geolocations of stores in Chihuahua offering Marvel and video game-related merchandise.

 ## Key Features